gcolgate/gcolgate/To do.md

         7. add 3d modes for map

 8. Audio: Chat received sound, roll dice sound.
 Good thing Dave hates music when playing or I do that

+Window functionality
+New player picks random name, as does new document, also new scene doesn't update Delete item
+Scene editor is broken!
+Must be merge error, the Zs look very wrong